Hedgehogs – both wild and pet hedgehog advice

 Another difference between a hedgehog and a rodent is their diet:

 • Hedgehogs eat a great variety of foods, which also include insects.
-As they are insectivores they have canine teeth to facilitate this.
+As they are insectivores, they have canine teeth to facilitate this.
 They have even been known to eat small snakes and seem to have quite a high tolerance to venom.

 • Rodents are generally exclusively herbivores.
 Because of that they have a specific part of their digestive system, called a caecum, which helps to digest the cellulose in plants, which hedgehogs do not possess.

-Examples of rodents are squirrels, beavers, chipmunks, guinea pigs, mice and rats.
+Rodents include squirrels, beavers, chipmunks, guinea pigs, mice and rats.

 Hedgehogs and porcupines are not related.
 Many people assume they are related as they both have spiky quills for protection.